Or4ngm4n/Bypass-PHP-Disable-Functions/README.md

  Edited By Or4nG.M4n

- PHP 7.3-8.1 disable_functions bypass PoC (*nix only)
+ PHP 7.3-8.1 disable_functions bypass (*nix only)

  Bug: https://bugs.php.net/bug.php?id=81705

  This exploit should work on all PHP 7.3-8.1 versions released as of 2022-01-07